How to Attract Bats to Your Backyard

 Dead Trees – AKA Snags or Wildlife Trees

 For many species of bats, dead trees, also known as “wildlife trees” or “snags”, provide prime roosting locations.
 The narrow, rough space between the bark and the wood provides an ideal space for a bat (or a few) to squeeze in nice and tight.
 If a dead tree does not pose a safety concern, consider leaving it in your yard to provide protected refuge for bats and the insects they eat.
 If your standing dead tree is quite large, trim away some or all of the branches and leave the trunk.
 If still too tall and overpowering, top the trunk to a reasonable height, relevant to your house, neighbouring houses, or structures.
 But if you cut the tree too short, it will be overlooked by roost-seeking bats.
 Without sufficient height, bats are unable to alight and take off safely and will be easily attacked by predators while they sleep.
 Naturally, the best thing to do is nothing, leaving the tree to take its own course, but in a small suburban lot, or near public walkways, safety concerns must be evaluated.
-Examples of wildlife trees can be viewed at The Little Schoolhouse on Brandon Lane and along the Beach Avenue promenade
+Examples of wildlife trees can be seen at The Little Schoolhouse on Brandon Lane and along the Beach Avenue promenade.

 Dead tree, not an option?
 Give the bats the next best thing – a bat house to mimic the space and habitat that a dead tree would normally provide.

 Building your own bat house is a great way to get involved in bat conservation.
-Community Bat Programs of B.C. has designs for three different types of roosts freely available on their website; single chamber, four-chamber, and rocket boxes.
+Click here for free plans for different types of roosts; single chamber, four-chamber, and rocket boxes.
 Please note that single chamber bat houses are strongly discouraged in the Okanagan region, due to the high temperatures in the summertime.
 Bat House Installation instructions can be found here.